reyestech/Splunk-Ransomware/README.md

 <img src="https://i.imgur.com/VtSXpfm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <h2>Pre-Engagement: </h2>
-We have two pieces of evidence that we need to examine before beginning our environment.
+We have two pieces of evidence that we need to examine before we begin our analysis of the environment.
 First, we have the screen.
-The URL the attackers posted their ransomware note "Ransomware screenshot."
-Second, we have the voice memo ("Ransomware warning").
-The memo seems to have intended to scare the victim in hopes that they would make a rash decision, possibly making a mistake, which would start by opening these URLs and extracting the content to look for evidence.
+The URL where the attackers posted their ransomware note, "Ransomware screenshot."
+Second, we have the voice memo, "Ransomware warning".
+The memo seems to have been intended to scare the victim, hoping they would make a rash decision and possibly make a mistake by opening these URLs and extracting the content to look for evidence.
-To do this, we will deploy a Sandboxed environment.
+To do this, we will deploy a sandboxed environment.
 It's perilous to open URLs from malicious links.
-Since we are using Windows Sandbox, we can safely go to both URLs.
+Since we're using Windows Sandbox, we can safely visit both URLs.
 We can inspect the web-facing application and use the information to get some clues.
-We can then extract both the images and voice memo.
+We can then extract both the images and the voice memo.
 The Sandbox environment allows us to open the properties of the files.
 We can use this data later when you analyze the Network Traffic in Splunk. <br />
 Ransomware Screenshot:
 https://botscontent.netlify.app/v1/cerber-sshot.png  (Picture 1.1-1.2)
 <br/><br/>